mikeger/blog/presentations/mapbox/presentation.md

 Using debugger and code review, we found the source of the issue, and it was not Mapbox (at least to a certain extent)

-* iOS Navigation UI is styled with a iOS7-times technology called `UIAppearance`
+* iOS Navigation UI is styled with an iOS7-era technology called `UIAppearance`
 * Something similar to CSS, where we are telling UIKit how to style elements
 * We would like to change this style
 * When the navigation header is re-created, we apply styles from Mapbox and our own styles
-* Mapbox is propagating header udpates every 1s
+* Mapbox is propagating header updates every 1s

 → This is not ideal to re-create the view every 1s, but this would not bring the app to a choke